-When it comes to sun lotion, the higher the factor the higher the protection, right?
+When it comes to sun cream, the higher the factor the higher the protection, right?
 But what happens when you apply less than the recommended amount?

 Applying half the amount of: